Line of sight

 Indoor range

-This is the maximum difference between a camera and receiver when there are
+This is the maximum distance between a camera and receiver when there are

 various kinds of obstacles in between, such as walls or furnishings.
 The indoor